 If you are waxing your hair in the hopes of someday finally permanently removing it, now is the time to burst that bubble.

 Sigh, sorry.
 This is a myth.

 Waxing could damage hair follicles leading to thinner hair.
 Sometimes the damage is enough to prevent it from growing hair.
 However, that does not happen to all hair follicles.
 It could just happen to some hair follicles at a very rare chance.

 So if you are looking for a permanent solution to unwanted body hair, waxing is not it.
-The moment you stop with your regular waxing sessions, the hair follicles will continue with the hair cycle and you’ll end up having the same amount and thickness of hair you had before.
+The moment you stop your regular waxing treatments, the hair follicles will continue with the hair cycle.
+You’ll end up having the same amount and thickness of hair you had before.

 Can Waxing Cause Thicker Hair?

 There are also others finding that waxing makes your hair grow back thicker.

 This is also not true.